Flu Vaccination 2026

 What this means for patients

-While this change will be helpful for many people, not all medicines are safe to prescribe for a full year
+While this change will be helpful for many people, not all medicines are safe to prescribe for a full year, and this change does not include controlled drugs.

 Some medicines require: